Visit Bears Ears National Monument

 Guide Children Through Sites

 Archaeological sites are not playgrounds.
-Please teach children respect.
-Keep a close eye so kids don’t get hurt or damage the site.
+Teach children to respect these places.
+Keep a close eye on them so they don’t get hurt or accidentally damage cultural resources.

 To prevent digging and erosion, pets are not allowed in archaeological sites.
 Please make sure pets are leashed and kept away from the site.